At Catherine Infant School we believe all children have the opportunity to master mathematical content appropriate for their age .

 Partnership with National Maths Hub

 In 2017-18 Catherine Infant School was pleased to be accepted to work with the Maths Hubs East Midlands South to develop the teaching of the Maths Mastery approach in our key stage 1 classes.
 Our Maths leader and SLT observed teachers from Shanghai teaching using this approach and were very impressed with the pupil's participation, enthusiasm and depth and breadth of understanding shown in their maths lesson.
-Our Maths Leader and Deputy Headteacher attended 6 sessions of in depth work (Teacher Research Groups - TRG's) with the Maths Hub over the year to support her in developing this approach in our school through shared teaching, demonstration lessons and supported planning with staff.
-We have been excited to see the change in our pupils, their ability to discuss and share their knowledge and approaches to meeting and solve challenges and maths problems.
-They particularly enjoy the "challenges" presented in each lesson - especially the hot chilli challenges!
-We are excited to see how the approach will be developed further in year 2 of the project.
+Our Maths Leader and Deputy Headteacher attended 6 sessions of in depth work (Teacher Research Groups - TRG's) with the Maths Hub over the year to support them in developing this approach through shared teaching, demonstration lessons and supported planning with staff.
+We were excited to see the change in our pupils, their ability to discuss and share their knowledge and approaches to meeting and solving challenges and maths problems.
+They particularly enjoyed the "challenges" presented in each lesson - especially the hot chilli challenges!
 If you would like to know more about the Maths Mastery approach - please click on the link: Maths Mastery

 In 2018-19 Catherine Infant School were again accepted to work with Maths Hubs East Midlands South, this time to develop the teaching of Early Number Sense - a maths mastery approach for Reception age pupils.
-Our Assistant Head for EYFS is attending 6 sessions of in depth work (Teacher Research Groups - TRGs) with the Maths Hub over the year to support her in developing this approach in our school through shared teaching, demonstration lessons and supported planning with staff.
-We are already seeing a boost of confidence and a depth of understanding of Maths skills in our Reception children.
+Our Assistant Head for EYFS attended 6 sessions of in depth work (Teacher Research Groups - TRGs) with the Maths Hub over the year to support her in developing this approach in our EYFS through shared teaching, demonstration lessons and supported planning with staff.
+We have seen a boost in confidence and a depth of understanding of Maths skills in our Reception children.
 If you would like to know more about the Early Number Sense Approach - please click on the link: Early Number Sense Approach

-Our Deputy Headteacher/SENCo has also been accepted on the Mastery in Maths for pupils with Special Needs project which is part of the Maths Hub.
-The project focuses on early stages of developing number sense/ fluency and researching approaches to teaching pupils who need extra steps and increased structure to enable 'mastery'.
+Our Deputy Headteacher/SENCo was included on the Mastery in Maths for pupils with Special Needs project, also a part of the Maths Hub.
+The project focused on early stages of developing number sense/ fluency and researching approaches to teaching pupils who need extra steps and increased structure to enable 'mastery'.